StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-02-17-language-and-tooling.md

 You *can* get (modern versions of) [TypeScript](http://www.typescriptlang.org/) to work with React.
 However, there are a few problems that I ran into.

 - TypeScript is (much) slower than Babel at picking up new language features.
 TypeScript does support JSX now, but there's no support for object rest/spread properties, which are very convenient.
-- It seems that Anders' team is more interested in getting it working for Visual Studio [Code] than in developing a true cross-platform language.
-When you see what issues the team prioritizes, you just get that feeling.
 - The existing typings repository is quite incomplete.
 - The value of a more strict object-oriented system bolted onto JavaScript is dubious at best.
 I prefer libraries and patterns that take advantage of JavaScript's inherently functional (or multi-paradign) nature.
 - TSLint is way less mature and flexible than ESLint.

 That said, I do really like the benefits of static typing, and I tried quite hard to get TypeScript working with DotNetApis.
 However, all the little frustrations with TypeScript added up, and that initiative didn't make it.

-My problem is that I didn't really want to change languages to TypeScript.
+My problem *actually* was that I didn't really want to change languages to TypeScript.
 All I wanted was to use TypeScript as a static type checker for *modern* JavaScript, and it's this goal that I couldn't get working.
 TypeScript is a fine language, but I wanted to use JavaScript.

 There's another, lesser known (for now) static typing system on the block: [Flow](https://code.facebook.com/posts/1505962329687926/flow-a-new-static-type-checker-for-javascript/).